2016: Obama’s America (2012)

 Meet the Spartans (2008)

 Writer/directors Jason Friedberg and Aaron Seltzer are, and I do not say this lightly, the worst filmmakers of all time.
+They are the definition of the term hacks.
+If there were a revolution, a violent overthrow by angry fans of good cinema, these would be the first against the wall.
 They are worse than Ed Wood, they are worse than Uwe Boll, they are worse than Harold P. Warren, who wrote and directed the worst movie of all time, Manos: The Hands of Fate, because of a bet that he couldn’t make a movie (I’m fairly certain he still lost).
 Friedberg and Seltzer are the antithesis to funny.
-They mock funny, they spit at funny.
+They mock funny, they spit at the notion of funny.
 Meet the Spartans is their third spoof in three years, or, as I see it, their third miscarriage of comedy.

 The plot to 300 is the framework for Friedberg and Seltzer to purge their juvenile gags.
 King Leonidas (Sean Maguire, who actually used to be a pop singer) leads a band of 13 Spartan warriors, including Hercules‘ Kevin Sorbo, against the mighty army of Xerxes (Ken Davitian).
 Back at home, Queen Margo (Carmen Electra) must seduce Traitoro (Deidrich Bader).